ratemykol/cursor/replit.md

 - June 21, 2025.
 Resolved React hooks ordering error in AdminPage component that was causing "Rendered more hooks than during the previous render" crashes
 - June 21, 2025.
 Cleaned database by removing all users except admin and deleting all 134 reviews for fresh platform state
 - June 24, 2025.
 Configured complete Render deployment setup with production server, build scripts, and comprehensive deployment guide
-- June 24, 2025.
-Fixed database connection timeout issues for Render deployment with SSL configuration and connection timeouts
 ```

 ## User Preferences